Elm, Ulmus: planting, pruning and care

 Where to plant?

-Elm grows in any well-drained soil, even dry and calcareous for the species minor (small elm, ormeau), although it prefers fresh, humus-bearing, rich and deep soil.
-Choose a very sunny position except for varieties with golden foliage.
+Elm grows in any drained soil, even dry and calcareous for species minor (small elm, field elm) although it prefers fresh, humus-bearing, rich and deep soil.
+Choose a very sunny spot except for varieties with golden foliage.

 When to plant?

-Plant elm preferably in autumn, especially when supplied as bare roots.
-A potted plant can be planted year-round except during frosts, provided it receives good watering in summer.
+Plant elm preferably in autumn, especially if it is in bare roots.
+A plant in a pot can be planted all year round except during frosts and provided it receives good watering in summer.

 How to plant?

 This plant is very easy to grow.
-Choose a small specimen so it can establish deeply.
+Opt for a small specimen which will be able to establish deeply.

-- Dip the pot into a bucket of water to thoroughly moisten it, or praline the roots with mud if the specimen is bare roots.
+- Sink the pot in a bucket of water to thoroughly moisten it, or praline the roots with mud if the specimen is in bare roots.

 - Dig a wide hole at least three times wider than the rootball.